SohamRoy-01/netflixClone/README.md

 ## 🖨️ Screenshots

-Take a peek at some screenshots from the website:
+Take a peek at some screenshots from our website:

 ![Screenshot of the Netflix clone homepage](https://user-images.githubusercontent.com/104237973/221188977-5437146f-e08c-462c-a6d9-c83437ace76b.png)